mariahcoleno/robotic-arm-simulator/robotic_arm/README.md

   - Real-time monitoring of robotic arm behavior and task completion

 - User Interface
-  - Intuitive Tkinter-based GUI for easy simulation control
+  - Intuitive GUI for easy simulation control
   - Streamlined controls for training, evaluation, and visualization
   - Detailed state logging and simulation feedback